Five charged in ID theft ring that bought Apple gift cards

 The Bronx defendants pleaded not guilty this week before state Supreme Court Justice Melissa Jackson.
 Vance’s office said.
 Evans has not been arraigned.

-“The charges are very serious, and my client is planning to vigorously contest them,” Bazile’s lawyer Adam Freedman said in a phone interview.

-A lawyer for Haughton declined to comment, and a lawyer for Vuong had no immediate comment.
-Lawyers for Dukes and Evans could not immediately be located.
+Lawyers for Bazile and Haughton did not immediately respond to requests for comment.
+A lawyer for Vuong had no immediate comment.
+Attorneys for Dukes and Evans could not immediately be located.

 Neither Apple nor Barclays was accused of wrongdoing.